aschulz90/ble_app_interface/README.md

 # ble_app_interface

-This is a [MagicMirror](https://github.com/MichMich/MagicMirror) module for making persistent changes to MagicMirrors config file.
+This is a [MagicMirror](https://github.com/MichMich/MagicMirror) module for advertising Ble-Services to modify certain aspects of the MagicMirror.
+Any Ble-capable device (smartphone, Raspberry Pi, etc) can connect to it and communicate with.

 ##Video: